India protests: Doctors call for shutdown of services – DW – 08/16/2024

 Doctors have repeatedly cited threats to their lives while on the job, with many calling for measures like cameras on campuses to ensure safety.

-Protests have largely also focused on the big problem of sexual violence against women in the country -- with female social media users in the country sharing harrowing stories about the many times they have felt unsafe in the country.
+Protests have largely also focused on the big problem of sexual violence against women in the country — with female Indian social media users sharing harrowing stories about the many times they have felt unsafe.

 ch/rm (AFP, Reuters, AP)